-To complete your installation, you need the following items:
+To complete your EDS4100 installation, you need the following items:

-- RS-232/422/485 serial device that requires network connectivity. - A serial cable, as in the following list, for your serial device.
-One end of the cable must have a male DB25 connector for the serial port. - A null modem cable to connect the serial port to a DCE device. - A straight-through modem cable, such as the one supplied in the package, to connect the serial port to a DTE device. - An available connection to your Ethernet network and an Ethernet cable. - A working power outlet if the unit will be powered from an AC outlet.
+- RS-232 and/or RS-422/485 serial devices that require network connectivity: - A serial cable for each serial device.
+One end of the cable must have a female DB9 connector for the EDS4100 serial port. - To connect an EDS4100 serial port to another DTE device, you will need a null modem cable, such as the one supplied in your EDS4100 package. - To connect the EDS4100 serial port to a DCE device, you will need a straight-through (modem) cable. - An available connection to your Ethernet network and an Ethernet cable. - A working power outlet if the unit will be powered from an AC outlet.

-Hardware Components
+Identifying Hardware Components